chooron/HydroModels.jl/docs/src/framework_concepts.md

-# Understanding DeepFlex.jl Framework Concepts
+# Understanding HydroModels.jl Framework Concepts

-This document aims to clarify the core concepts of the DeepFlex.jl framework, focusing on the three fundamental components: Flux, Element/Bucket, and Model.
+This document clarifies the core concepts of the HydroModels.jl framework, focusing on the three fundamental components: Flux, Bucket, and Model.
 Understanding these components and their relationships is essential for effectively using the framework to build hydrological models.

 ## Framework Architecture Overview

-DeepFlex.jl is built on a modular architecture that enables flexible hydrological model construction.
+HydroModels.jl is built on a modular architecture that enables flexible hydrological model construction.
 The framework is designed around three core components that work together to create comprehensive hydrological simulations:

 1. **Flux**: The basic computational units that define mathematical relationships
 2. **Element/Bucket**: Storage components that integrate multiple fluxes and manage state variables